#PayUp Fashion Signatories

 Strengthened by the power of social media, the #PayUp campaign went viral over the summer of 2020, with citizens all around the world using the #PayUp hashtag and over 270,000 people signing the original #PayUp petition.

 As of December of 2020, the #PayUp campaign, using relentless protesting and petitioning, and citizen and worker solidarity, has helped to recoup at least $15 billion (according to WRC/Mark Anner estimates) owed to garment factories worldwide from over a dozen major fashion companies, including Zara, Gap Inc. and Next.
-Without the help of #PayUp, it’s estimated that millions more workers would have lost their jobs without pay or any sort of social safety net.
-The campaign’s success is because of people like you who signed a petition, fired off a #PayUp tweet, or protested outside stores in solidarity with garment workers.
+Without the help of #PayUp, it’s estimated that millions more workers would have lost their jobs.
+The campaign ensured that millions of dollars flowed back to garment workers.
+The campaign’s success is because of everyday citizens around the world who signed a petition, fired off a #PayUp tweet, or protested outside stores in solidarity with garment workers.

-Many brands, despite returning to profitability by the fall of 2020, still refuse to #PayUp, and factories continue to underpay workers on a massive scale.
+Many brands, despite returning to profitability by the fall of 2020, still refused to #PayUp, and factories continued to underpay workers on a massive scale.
 In the months after the pandemic began, brands began to drastically cut the prices paid to factories, triggering a corresponding increase in hunger and food insecurity and an increase in union-busting and gender-based violence among garment workers.
-The fact that our fight continues for basic human rights and economic justice for garment workers demonstrates an urgent need to build back better, assuring a fashion future that centers workers, citizens and our planet.
-That is where the story of PayUp Fashion, a long-term campaign for systemic reform to advance labor rights, and our 7 demands begins.
+The fight continued for basic human rights and economic justice for garment workers, underscoring the urgent need for systemic reform, assuring a fashion future that centers workers, citizens and our planet.

 What’s the solution?